p-grad/rancher-charts/charts/edf-csi/1.0/README.md

 ### Prerequisite: Installed and working **[Ezmeral Data Fabric](https://docs.ezmeral.hpe.com/datafabric/74/)** cluster.
 ---
-There are some variables are mendatory to set to deploy this helm chart.

 Adding [https://github.com/p-grad/rancher-charts.git](https://github.com/p-grad/rancher-charts.git) as Rancher repo, you will have the EDF CSI icon in the Rancher application list.

 This chart can be used to deploy EDF CSI on any Kubernetes cluster (not only Rancher managed).
 Just use: